cal2net/USG-RSysLog-Server/README.md

 ![alt text](https://github.com/cal2net/USG-RSysLog-Server/blob/master/images/USG_Remote_Syslog_IP.png "USG Remote IP Entry")

 5. Install an ELK instance.
-I followed the followin instructions and found it to be very easy
+I followed the instructions from the link below and found it to be very easy.
+I only installed ElasticSearch and Kinana.

 https://logz.io/learn/complete-guide-elk-stack/#installing-elk

 In my case, I didn't have a set of machines that could run the entire ELK stack.
 I am using my USG for home use.
-So, I only installed the __Eleastic Search__ part and the __Kibana__ part.
+So, I only installed the __Elastic Search__ part and the __Kibana__ part.
 I did __NOT__ install LogStash.
-In reality, the python server is serving this function in a very basic and specif purpose, the USG log events.
+In reality, the python server is providing this function in a very basic and specif purpose, the USG log events.

 In future releases there will be external configuration file for the options.